Skip to main content

 setVariable('Processed Responses', processed)

-Browser Interactions (Client-side)
+Browser Interactions (Client-side Only)

-// Get user's location
+// Get user's screen dimensions

 }